rahuls1098/Twitter_as_RDB/README.md

 - Load the data in follows.csv into the FOLLOWS table using MySQLWorkbench.

 ## Usage
-- Use TwitterDriverMain.py to run performance tests or interact with the Twitter API.
+- Run TwitterDriverMain.py to start performance tests
-  - The other Python files are modules that support TwitterDriverMain.py.
+  - Post tweets will output the rate at which 1,000,000 tweets from tweets.csv are uploaded to the database.
+  - Get home timeline will repeatedely pick a random user and return that user's home timeline (10 most recent tweets posted by that user's followers), and output the API calls/sec.

-## Notes
+## Results
+- postTweet: 1454.2 API calls/sec
--
+- getHomeTimeline: 527 API calls/sec